Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 However, in such a case where Mr. Jones is neither a Trustee nor a Protector, the court might opt to employ the Doctrine of Disbelief.
 The court might rule, according to the doctrine, that it was not believable that Mr. Jones would gift $7,500,000 (over 93% of his liquid assets at the time of the transfer) to an entity that was located out of Mr. Jones’s home country, that Mr. Jones neither owned nor controlled.
 Therefore the court might presume that Mr. Jones does in fact have control of the Trustee (thus transferring the burden of proof to Mr. Jones to prove that he has no control of the Trustee) and order Mr. Jones to have the assets repatriated.
 If this presumption is not effectively overcome, and Mr. Jones really does not have control of the Trustee, Mr. Jones will find himself in a very precarious position wherein the court can hold him in contempt until the assets are repatriated – such repatriation being completely up to the discretion of a foreign trustee!

-20 August, 2004 – REPORTING REQUIREMENTS REVISITED
+REPORTING REQUIREMENTS REVISITED

-As mentioned in the 12 March article, one of the required reporting forms is Form TDF 90-22.1.
+As mentioned in the earlier comment, one of the required reporting forms is Form TDF 90-22.1.
 Form TDF 90-22.1 is not a tax return and therefore, unlike a tax return, is not subject to the strict disclosure restrictions that apply to tax returns.
 Rather, the information disclosed on Form TDF 90-22.1 may be shared with any federal agency in a criminal, tax, or regulatory investigation or litigation, or with state, local, and even foreign law enforcement and regulatory personnel in the performance of their official duties.
 As a matter of fact, FinCEN’s Gateway initiative allows direct online access by the mentioned officials to the agency’s Bank Secrecy Act database, which includes information provided on Form TDF 90-22.1.
 Information available through the Gateway system has even been disclosed to the press.

 Form TDF 90-22.1 filings can also be made available by court order in the event of a lawsuit, e.g., a family court style divorce suit filed by a disenchanted and vengeful spouse, or a suit for unlawful termination of employment by an incompetent but angry ex-employee, etc. But these are only the so-called “lawful” uses of the information on the reporting forms.

 Generally, whatever information is available to law enforcement on the internet, criminal element hackers can and do gain access to from time to time.
-As a recent article on the subject of security and the Internet put it, “... whatever law enforcement can do, hackers will be able to do easier and faster.”
-This opens up the actual possibility – whose actual risk is admittedly hard to assess – for a variety nefarious schemes targeting you or your assets based on real and actual knowledge of identifiable offshore holdings.
+As one article on the subject of security and the Internet put it, “... whatever law enforcement can do, hackers will be able to do easier and faster.”
+This opens up the actual possibility – whose actual risk is admittedly hard to assess – for a variety nefarious schemes targeting you or your assets based on real and actual knowledge of identifiable internationally-based holdings.
 Such are the hazards of opening up your private financial data to people outside of your intimate circle.

-9 July, 2004 – FOUNDATION FUSS
+FOUNDATION FUSS

 Foundations differ from ordinary trusts in that there is often not a particular specified beneficiary, but rather a specific purpose for which the Foundation is established to promote – although many jurisdictions now allow for the establishment of “purpose trusts,” which are more similar to Foundations.